 The brightest of nature’s colours – lemon yellow, capsicum red, mandarin orange – thrown into high contrast against the deep black display stand and the black plastic trays.
 Perfect and evenly-sized fruit geometrically balanced underneath the skin tight shiny shiny glad wrap.
 Nothing short of dazzling.
 Nothing short of deeply disturbing.
 As good Art can be.

 I’m not in an art gallery though.
 I’m in a massive, industrial-chic food retail space and I’m freezing and I’m in shock.
-Driving into Melbourne which I occasionally do, I pass a giant food barn/ deli / cafe that sits high in semi-rural splendour.
+Driving into Melbourne from my current abode I pass a giant food barn/ deli / cafe that sits high in semi-rural splendour.
 It’s inviting.
 One day, this day, it sucks me in.

 I’m overwhelmed by the choices on offer.
 I buy a couple of things I need.
-On the way to the checkout I see something I’ve seen before but this particular retail rendition fills me with unparalleled despair, simply by sheer scale of it.
+On the way to the checkout I see something I’ve seen before but this particular retail rendition fills me with unparalleled despair, simply by the sheer scale and audacity of it.

 I drive home to the lemon tree in the back yard and contemplate what to do about this spectacular abuse of fresh food and Planet that I have just witnessed.
 Yet again, I remind myself why we all need to be activists now.
 Why it’s not good enough to just look away.

 I’m going to have to track down the owners of this fruit and vege emporium.
 They have a wild letter coming their way.